Aeron-Emory/Array-Sorting-Visualizer/README.md

 extract it
 find the directory
 SDL3-3.2.8\lib\(x64/x86/arm64)
-copy the directory based on your machine paste it in the SDL3 folder inside the Sort Array Folder
+copy the directory's content based on your machine paste it in the SDL3/x64 (make the folder x64) folder inside the Sort Array Folder

 ## Notes